IHTSDO/health-data-analytics/README.md

 These are all mapped to the simple internal data model taking the start date and first SNOMED CT code to create a Clinical Event.
 Only confirmed, active resources are loaded.
 For example if a Condition has a `verificationStatus` using the `http://terminology.hl7.org/CodeSystem/condition-ver-status` system and the value is not `confirmed` then it will be ignored.

 ### Web User Interface
-A frontend web application for this API is available: [health-data-analytics-ui](https://github.com/IHTSDO/health-data-analytics-ui).
+A form based web user interface included with this application.

 ### Data Model
 The data model is very simple: